-As a result, the team was confused about what had been decided vs. what was still under discussion, and they began to get annoyed about what appeared to be Amida’s authoritarian attitude.
+As a result, the team was confused about what had been decided vs. what was still under discussion.
+They began to get annoyed about what appeared to be Amida’s authoritarian attitude.

 Team and Management Intervention

-After giving Amida feedback on her decision-making approach, the team went through the checklists for some of their pending and recent decisions.
+After giving Amida feedback on her decision-making approach, the team went through the checklists for some pending and recent decisions.

-As it turned out, a consultative style was appropriate for most decisions Amida was making, and the team was happy to operate that way once the decision-making strategy was evident.
+As it turned out, a consultative style was appropriate for most decisions Amida was making.
+The team was happy to operate that way once the decision-making strategy was evident.